Dan J. Harkey

 Reasons that borrowers prefer loans from private sources rather than banks may include the following:

-- Private money loans offer a significant advantage in speed, with some transactions closing in as little as a week or two.
+• Private money loans offer a significant advantage in speed, with some transactions closing in as little as a week or two.
 This timeline is often impossible with traditional bank loans, providing borrowers with a quick and efficient financing option.

-- Borrower credit problems such as payment history, unverifiable income stream, old foreclosures, write-downs, bankruptcy, divorce, judgment liens,
+• Borrower credit problems such as payment history, unverifiable income stream, old foreclosures, write-downs, bankruptcy, divorce, judgment liens,

-- Property Condition- disrepair, excess vacancy, partially complete, fix-and-flips, ground-up construction, entitlements in process
+• Property Condition- disrepair, excess vacancy, partially complete, fix-and-flips, ground-up construction, entitlements in process

-- Business purpose growth capital to improve financial condition
+• Business purpose: Growth capital to improve financial condition

 Mortgage brokers serve as intermediaries soliciting, qualifying, processing, and underwriting loan transactions.
 When a private investor funds the loan, the broker arranges for proper documentation and handles the closing process.
-Upon funding and closing the loan transaction, the broker usually becomes the servicing agent on behalf of the private money investor.
+Upon funding and closing the loan transaction, the broker typically becomes the servicing agent on behalf of the private money investor.

-A thorough due diligence process is completed to create a package of material disclosures that benefit both the borrower and the prospective investor.
+A thorough due diligence process is completed to create a package of material disclosures that benefit both the Borrower and the prospective investor.
 This process, involving several steps, is designed to ensure the viability and security of the investment, instilling confidence in the lending process.

-- Appraisal of real property from an independent, certified appraiser.
+• Appraisal of real property from an independent, certified appraiser.

-- Credit report
+• Credit report

-- Preliminary title report
+• Preliminary title report

 Consumer vs Business Purpose: